Scrapping councils 'may save £28m a year'

 Scrapping Somerset councils 'may save £28m a year'

-Abolising all six local authorities in Somerset could save £18m to £28m each year, the county council leader says.
+Abolishing all six local authorities in Somerset could save £18m to £28m each year, the county council leader says.

 Conservative David Fothergill has asked for work to begin to look at how a unitary arrangement could work.